asymingt/external-dns-dreamhost-webhook/README.md

 # ExternalDNS - Dreamhost Webhook
-❤️ this project is a clone of [external-dns-vultr-webhook](https://github.com/vultr/external-dns-vultr-webhook) with adaptations for Dreamhost.
+❤️ this project is a clone of [external-dns-vultr-webhook](https://github.com/vultr/external-dns-vultr-webhook) with adaptations for Dreamhost using [go-dreamhost](https://github.com/adamantal/go-dreamhost) project from @adamantal.
 It is in alpha and massively experimental, so please take care when you use it.
 It should not be used in production!

 ExternalDNS is a Kubernetes add-on for automatically managing Domain Name System (DNS) records for Kubernetes services by using different DNS providers.
 By default, Kubernetes manages DNS records internally, but ExternalDNS takes this functionality a step further by delegating the management of DNS records to an external DNS provider such as this one.
 Therefore, the Dreamhost webhook allows to manage your Dreamhost domains inside your kubernetes cluster with [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).